Arizona Wildcats lose fourth straight game, 67-60 to Washington

 The Huskies then took a double-digit lead, 56-45, when Crisp hit a jumper with 7:30 left in the game.

-In the first half, Arizona trailed Washington just 29-28 while Chase Jeter led the Wildcats with 10 points and two rebounds and Devonaire Doutrive had four rebounds off the bench.
+In the first half, Arizona trailed Washington just 29-28, with Jeter leading the Wildcats with 10 points and two rebounds and Doutrive grabbing four rebounds off the bench.

 The Wildcats turned the ball over on their first three possession against the Huskies' zone, falling behind 5-0, but kept pace throughout the first half with an inspired defensive effort.

-Washington shot 44 percent from the field while UA outrebounded the Huskies by 16-12 and allowed them to score only six points off the Wildcats' 11 turnovers.
+Washington shot 44 percent from the field in the first half while UA outrebounded the Huskies by 16-12 and allowed them to score only six points off the Wildcats' 11 early turnovers.

-UA trailed by up to four points in the half but tied the game at 14 on a 3-pointer from Dylan Smith with 9:02 left in the half.
+UA trailed by up to four points in the half but tied the game at 14 on a 3-pointer from Smith with 9:02 left in the first.